 Madhurima Boyapati Paturi is the founder and President of ShakthiUS, a non-profit based in Central Florida dedicated to empowering girls and women of South Asian origin.
 In the course of dealing with clients as an Immigration Attorney, Mrs. Paturi observed firsthand that domestic violence was rarely spoken about in the South Asian community.
 Due to cultural norms, domestic violence victims often had to suffer alone, as the issue was not spoken about in families or outside of the home.
 Mrs. Paturi knew that domestic violence was not an isolated incident limited to only a few families, but because the issue was rarely spoken or reported about, there were limited information as to how prevalent it is in the South Asian community.

 Lalitha Alladi is an immigration attorney, practicing law since 2006.
 Her inspiration to practice law came from her great-grandfather, who is one of the three members of the Indian Constituent Assembly, Sir Alladi Krishnaswami Iyer.
 Lalitha's passion for Shatkhi US comes from seeing immigrants being afraid of leaving a dangerous domestic situation for fear that they will lose their immigration status.
 In addition to immigration, she has a background in criminal prosecution, defense, and bankruptcy.
-Additionally, Lalitha serves on the board of the South Asian Bar Association of Georgia.
+Additionally, Lalitha is the president of the South Asian Bar Association of Georgia.

 Shila Madhuri Jannu